 During that performance, USA Today reports, LBT will perform their new album in full; the group will embark on a theater tour following that kick-off performance.
 Singer Karen Fairchild tells the Associated Press that the choice of venue was intentional, in order to fit the body of work they'll be touring.

 "The record feels kind of cinematic to me, but there's also a lot of beautiful intimate moments," she explains.
 "In a theater, this record is really going to shine."
 Read on to learn everything we know so far about the group's forthcoming ninth record!

 On Sept.
 9, the group officially revealed that their next record's title will be Nightfall.
 That name also lends itself to their accompanying tour, which will be called The Nightfall Tour.

 Nightfall's release comes on Jan.
 17, 2020 -- just one day after the group performs a special album release show at New York City's famed Carnegie Hall.
 That performance will mark the first time a mainstream country act has graced the venue's stage since Alan Jackson's 2013 Carnegie Hall show.

 The Record Label

 All of Little Big Town's records since 2008 have been released via Capitol Nashville.
-Their next album will likely follow suit, though the group has not officially announced that the label will be backing Nightfall.
+Their next album will follow suit.

 According to USA Today, Little Big Town self-produced their new record.
 This marks a departure for the group: LBT worked with producer Jay Joyce on their last record, 2017's The Breaker, as well as 2014's Pain Killer and 2012's Tornado (in 2016, they worked with Justin Timberlake, Pharrell Williams and Chad Hugo on their Wanderlust album.)